hashicorp/nomad/website/source/docs/drivers/docker.html.md

     * `container` - Defaults to `true`.
 This option can be used to disable Nomad from removing a container when the task exits.
 Under a name conflict, Nomad may still remove the dead container.
+    * `dangling_containers` stanza for controlling dangling container detection and cleanup:
+      * `enabled` - Defaults to `true`).
+Enables dangling container handling
+      * `dry_run` - Defaults to `false`.
+Enables a mode where nomad logs potential dangling containers without killing them.
+      * `period` - Defaults to `"5m"`.
+A time duration that controls interval between Nomad scans for dangling containers.
+      * `creation_grace` - Defaults to `"5m"`.
+A time duration that controls
+        how long a container can run before it is tracked by Nomad or gets marked (and killed) as a dangling container

 * `volumes` stanza:
     * `enabled` - Defaults to `true`.
 Allows tasks to bind host paths